Kitware/simput/documentation/content/docs/model.md

 },
 ```

-Note the `readOnly` option disable the view name edition from the side menu which works well if you want to use a parameter to define that view name.
+Note the `readOnly` option disables the view name editing in the side menu which works well if you want to use a parameter to define that view name.
-The `noDelete` option disable the delete action on the view.
-That flag can either be define at the view definition or inside the `currentViewData` that the hooks are getting passed.
-The 'readOnly' flag follow the same pattern regarding where its definition can be provided.
+The `noDelete` option disables the delete action on the view.
+That flag can either be defined in the view definition or inside the `currentViewData` that the hooks are getting passed.
+The 'readOnly' flag follows the same pattern regarding where its definition can be provided.

 To register your own hooks, you will have to create a `hooks.js` next to your model file.
-The following listing illustrate what that file should looks like.
+The following listing illustrates what that file should look like.

 ```
 function getExternal(dataModel) {